+All components associated with main electronic battery disconnect are redundant.
+The built-in redundancy ensures that no single point failure results in the battery unintentionally disconnecting.
 The battery also includes a thermal run-away containment system.
 The design aligns with the requirements for a FAA approved lithium battery as per RTCA performance specification DO-311A and DO-160.

-The battery's microcontroller monitors all failure modes, and reports failures with a built-in LED indicator.
+The battery's micro-controller monitors all failure modes, and reports failures with a built-in LED indicator, plus a discrete output and RS-232 communication link.
 The discrete output for external fault monitoring is a single wire connection.
 The output is a "current sinking" type circuit (see Installation section below) that can handle 100mA (connects the discrete output to battery ground if a fault is present).
-This output can be connected to an external 24V LED or general-purpose discrete input of an EFIS.
-The fault output has three states: fast flashing (2 seconds on/ 2 seconds off), slow flashing (5 seconds on/ 5 seconds off) or solid.
-The fast-flashing fault is an indication of high temperature; temperature exceeding the normal operating or storage limits of the battery (>75C).
+This output can be connected to an external 24V LED or general purpose discrete input of an EFIS.
+The fault output has three states; fast flashing (2 seconds on/ 2 seconds off), slow flashing (5 seconds on/ 5 seconds off) or solid.
+The fast flashing fault is an indication of high temperature; temperature exceeding the normal operating or storage limits of the battery (>75C).
 The slow flashing fault can indicate an improper state of charge or a problem with the cells internal to the battery.
 The solid fault indicates a BMS hardware failure.
-See the operating section of this manual for more details.
+See the RS-232 Communications section of this manual for more details.